vppillai/h3Docs/apps/pic32mzw1_kitprotocol/readme.md

     ![](images/image5.png)

-10. Click "Run" button and follow the instructions, as displayed on page , till manifest file is generated.
+10. Click "Run" button and follow the instructions, as displayed on page , till manifest file is generated:
     ![](images/image6.PNG)

 11. User can see message as shown in below image, if manifest file is generated without any error.
     ![](images/image7.PNG)

 12. Generated Manifest file can be found in local folder:
     ![](images/image8.PNG)

 13. Some of the expected message on UART terminal while generating Manifest file :
     ![](images/image10.PNG)